SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 ---

-With docker we can make sure that our compute environment is reproducible, but that does not mean that all our experiments magically becomes reproducible.
+With docker we can make sure that our compute environment is reproducible, but that does not mean that all our experiments magically become reproducible.
 There are other factors that are important for creating reproducible experiments.

 In [this paper](https://arxiv.org/abs/1909.06674) (highly recommended read) the authors tried to reproduce the results